feyzobey/federated-learning/README.md

 # Federated Learning Implementation with FedAvg

-This is a simple implementation of Federated Learning using the Federated Averaging (FedAvg) algorithm.
+This is an implementation of Federated Learning using the Federated Averaging (FedAvg) algorithm.
 The implementation is inspired by the WISDM activity recognition dataset structure but uses dummy data for demonstration purposes.

 ## Overview

 The implementation includes:
 - A simple neural network model for activity recognition
 - Simulated client data distribution
-- FedAvg implementation
+- Federated Averaging (FedAvg) implementation
 - Training loop with multiple clients
+- Performance monitoring and logging

 ## Requirements